marcusjoshm/ComplexWaveletFilter/README.md

 # ComplexWaveletFilter
-The complex wavelet filter applied to phasor transformed TCSPC FLIM data used in Fahim et al. 2024
+The complex wavelet filter applied to phasor transformed TCSPC FLIM data used in Fahim et al. JCB 2024

 ## Installation
 To set up the environment and run the scripts, follow these steps: